ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/06_orf_prediction/README.md

 - `02_make_S2_qspan_v6.sh`
   Generates the supplementary TSV table containing CDS and protein lengths, alignment metrics, query coverage, and PASS/CHECK/NO_HIT classifications.

 - `Filtrado_archivo_cds.py`
   Removes exact duplicate CDS sequences, retaining a single representative for each unique CDS sequence.

 ## Notes

 Large database files and analysis outputs are not included in this repository.
 This includes `nr`, `nr.dmnd`, taxonomy files, DIAMOND output tables and TransDecoder output files.

-Custom post-processing for selecting non-redundant CDS isoforms is described in the manuscript.
-Scripts used for the validation of CDSs ≥5,000 nt are included in this directory.
+Scripts used for CDS deduplication and for the validation of CDSs ≥5,000 nt are included in this directory.
 Large intermediate files and database outputs are not included in this repository.